meltingmettle/DodgeTheL/motivation_and_relationships.md

     Situation never what you want it to be
          ~SUM 41

-Over Sophomore/Junior retreat this last Fall, Pastor Ed noted how the over-use of the mobile phone and addiction to interet usage had a tendency to sop up free time and decrement our ability to take the time to invest in our peers or take time to have a long and meaningful conversation.
+Over Sophomore/Junior retreat this last Fall, Pastor Ed noted how the over-use of the mobile phone and addiction to internet usage had a tendency to sop up free time and decrement our ability to take the time to invest in our peers or take time to have a long and meaningful conversation.